Staffordshire University is committed to making a difference through its research and impact in communities.

 Summary

 Philip Astley (1742-1814) is known internationally as the ‘father of the modern-day circus’, but his roots in Newcastle-under-Lyme are less recognised, both in the circus world and in his hometown.
 Previous efforts to harness this connection to anchor tourism and business development were difficult to sustain.
 In preparing for the 250th anniversary of the modern circus in 2018, efforts redoubled.
-A Steering Group, led by Staffordshire University, and including a range of local partners initiated the Heritage Lottery (HLF) funded Philip Astley Project.
+A Steering Group, led by University of Staffordshire, and including a range of local partners initiated the Heritage Lottery (HLF) funded Philip Astley Project.

 Impact